electrichasgoneaudi/electrichasgoneaudi.github.io/content/guides/regen/_index.md

 ### Summary

-The below graph shows the total kinetic energy and the two types of kinetic energy energy
+The below graph shows the total kinetic energy and the two types of kinetic energy.

 <figure>
     <a href="kinetic.png">